Subterfuge-Revived/Remake-Core/.github/PULL_REQUEST_TEMPLATE.md

 Also list any new dependencies/packages that are required for this change.
 -->

+# Versioning

+Previous Version:
+Next Version Number:

+ - [ ] I have updated the README to reflect the new version number
+ - [ ] When I publish a release I will append the version number to the dll's name

 # Type of change

 <!-- Please select options that are relevant. -->